Gnaseel/Gnaseel/README.md

 <!--
 Sensor fusion
  -->
 I'm a developer who is passionate of sensor fusion, deep learning, autonomous driving

+#### ***The way is lit, the path is clear.
+We only require the strength to follow it.***

 ---